On the impact of the supernova subsamples in reducing the Hubble tension: Analysis

 In order to minimize differences in the properties of SNe within and between the calibration and HF subsamples and thereby reduce the probability of including SNe from different subpopulations within the same random subsample, we divide the full calibration and HF samples into two distinct bins of SNe for each considered property, using the median value of that property distribution across the full sample as the dividing threshold.
 We then compare the values of $H_{0}$, $M_{B}$, $\alpha$, $\beta$, $\Delta_{host}$ and $\sigma_{\text{int}}$ estimated using all the SNe from each bin.
 The median values obtained for each property were $\tilde{c}$ = - 0.022, $\tilde{x_{1}}$ = 0.087, $\tilde{\text{log}(M/M_{\odot}})$ = 10.019 and log($\tilde{\text{sSFR}}$yr) = -9.322.

 The most notable discrepancies are observed between the low- and high-stretch bins, with differences of 2.00 $\sigma$ in $H_{0}$ and 2.23 $\sigma$ in $M_{B}$ when using the entire sample, as shown in Table \ref{tab:sne_bins_median}.
-In contrast, bins defined by other properties such as $c$, log($M/M_{\odot}$) and log(sSFRyr), show much smaller variations in both parameters , with differences remaining below 0.84 $\sigma$.
-No other notable variations are found in the estimated parameters across the different bins of any other property, with all results remaining highly consistent.
+In contrast, bins defined by other properties such as $c$, log($M/M_{\odot}$) and log(sSFRyr), show much smaller variations in both parameters , with differences remaining below 1.11 $\sigma$.
+No other notable variations are found in the estimated parameters across the different bins of any other property, with all results remaining highly consistent (see Tables \ref{tab:sne_bins1} and \ref{tab:sne_bins2} in Appendix \ref{ap:bin}).

+The discrepancies found for $H_{0}$ and $M_{B}$ when dividing the SNe sample by its median $x_{1}$ value are unlikely to arise by chance ($P<0.5$\%) according to the random-partitioning test described in Appendix \ref{ap:by_chance}, contrary to those reported when dividing the SNe sample by other properties.
+Moreover, the value estimated for the high-stretch bin in this work is in great agreement with the $H_{0}$ estimate of 71.45 $\pm$ 1.03 km s$^{-1}$ Mpc$^{-1}$ reported by \cite{wojtak2025stretchstretchdustdust}, where the authors assume that the calibration sample consists exclusively of young, high-stretch supernovae and adopt the conservative assumption that all parameters of this population are the same in the Hubble flow and the calibration sample.

 Interestingly, in both stretch bins, the mass step is consistent with zero within approximately 1$\sigma$ uncertainties, with $\Delta_{\mathrm{host}} = -0.016 \pm 0.012$ (1.29 $\sigma$) for the low-stretch bin and $\Delta_{\mathrm{host}} = -0.012 \pm 0.012$ (1.00 $\sigma$) for the high-stretch bin, a behavior that not observed for any other parameter.
-A complete summary of all parameters estimated using this approach, along with the corresponding discrepancies, is provided in Tables \ref{tab:sne_bins1} and \ref{tab:sne_bins2}.
 The choice of the median as a separation between both stretch samples is not necessarily ideal; however as shown in appendix~\ref{ap:mix}, this choice does not affect our main results.

 When comparing each property distribution between the calibration and HF samples in both stretch bins using the K–S test, we still find that the $\log(M/M_{\odot})$ distribution of the calibration sample is not fully representative of that of the HF sample in both stretch bins, as shown in table \ref{tab:pval_highlow}.
 Overall, the calibration and HF samples in the low-stretch bin exhibit a higher level of consistency than those in the high-stretch bin for the remaining properties.
 Furthermore, when applying the multi-dimensional adaptation of the K–S test, the resulting $p_{MD}$ fall below the significance threshold for the high-stretch mode, yielding a value of 0.025.